-Q: How long is the recovery after laser resurfacing?
+- Question: How long is the recovery after laser resurfacing?

-A: Recovery time after your laser treatment depends on a number of factors, including the depth and intensity of the treatment, the areas treated, and your specific skin type and healing process.
+- Answer: Recovery time after your laser treatment depends on a number of factors, including the depth and intensity of the treatment, the areas treated, and your specific skin type and healing process.
 Following the laser treatment, patients use topical emollients and soaks to assist in healing and improve the results.
 Downtime is typically less than a week, and may be as quick as three days!

-Q: What type of anesthesia is used for the laser treatments?
+- Question: What type of anesthesia is used for the laser treatments?

-A: Multiple anesthesia options are available for laser resurfacing.
+- Answer: Multiple anesthesia options are available for laser resurfacing.
 This includes local anesthesia only, light sedation, or general.
 In most cases, patients are able to have laser treatments with topical numbing medicines and local anesthesia blocks.
 For deeper treatments, light sedation is common.
 This may include oral medications for pain and anxiety, or similar medicines delivered through an IV.
 Dr. Ransom will discuss the most appropriate option for your case during your consultation.